55sfg55/StraszneForum/docs/usage/backend/versions/v0/README.md

 - All root paths must include the API version name you wish to use, e.g. v0 in example.com/helloworld/v0.

-- /helloworld/ - root path for each version of message board (chat) APIs.
+- /helloworld/  root path for each version of message board (chat) APIs:
-  /helloworld/v0/ - Alpha version of api, still under development.
+   -  /helloworld/v0/ - Alpha version of api, still under development.
 Can be used for authentication (login) system, or basic thread/chat display testing.

 - /helloworld/ structure:
-    /helloworld/v0/users/ - endpoint for user data related tasks.
+   -    /helloworld/v0/users/ - endpoint for user data related tasks.
 Includes user authentication (login) system.
-    /helloworld/v0/entries/ - endpoint for entry related tasks.
+   -    /helloworld/v0/entries/ - endpoint for entry related tasks.

 ## API endpoints:
 1. GET /helloworld/v0/users/:id - Retrieve user data by ID (with password redacted).
 Use cautiously, as it can lead to data leak.